 The second World Cup winner to join the Blues, following the fruitless arrival of Argentine defender Alberto Tarantini in 1978, who left the club in less than pleasant circumstances.
 For a time at least, this would be a much happier and productive liaison.
 Reports suggest that Bruce convinced Dugarry to join on a loan deal from Bourdeaux over tea and biscuits in his office.
 It seems a strange environment for the former Milan, Barcelona and Marseille to conclude an agreement in, but whatever the truth of that apparent conversation, the deal was done.

 A four-goal spanking in his debut against Arsenal may have put doubts into Dugarry’s mind, as Birmingham slid further towards the plug-hole leading back to the Championship.
 A defeat to Aston Villa inevitably darkened the vista even more.
 The club needed a hero.
 Fortunately, they had signed one, and as April was entered, the French striker would flourish with the spring flowers.
-Providing the elegant counter-point to the rumbustious endeavours of Geoff Horsfield, once the French forward had found his feet, the goals would flow.
+Providing the elegant counterpoint to the rumbustious endeavours of Geoff Horsfield, once the French forward had found his feet, the goals would flow.

 A run of five goals in four games for Dugarry, each one a victory would propel Birmingham City back out of trouble and whet the appetite of every Blues fan who now had the unexpected and oh-so-rare opportunity to celebrate a world class talent playing in their team’s colours.
 A narrow headband and gloves were hardly haute couture, but this was football of a fashion that would countenance no criticism of a hero.

-There was a back-heal flick as he dragged the ball back through his legs to score against Charlton.
+There was a backheel flick as he dragged the ball back through his legs to score against Charlton.
 A calm control and volley home with Middlesbrough as the victims.
 A stooping header powered past the goalkeeper.
 Blues fans celebrated.
 The game against Southampton that virtually guaranteed Birmingham’s safety from relegation is particularly celebrated.
 A curling free-kick to put Birmingham ahead was followed by a late far post header to win the game, and whilst Bruce stood, arms raised in exaltation on the sidelines, Dugarry blew kisses to the St Andrews faithful.

 His impact on the club would persuade Birmingham to secure his full transfer with an on-field contract signing ceremony before the last game of the 2002-03 season.
-There was promise of greater success and entertainment for the fans, but unlike them, Dugarry wouldn’t ‘keep right on to the end of the road.’
+There was a promise of greater success and entertainment for the fans, but unlike them, Dugarry wouldn’t ‘keep right on to the end of the road.’
 Before the next term was up, he was gone.

 After scoring those five goals in 16 appearances during his loan period, the new term would be very much an anti-climax.
 There’s often said to be a self-destruct button lurking close to players with such ability.
 Emotion feeds the desire to perform; it needs a perfect balance to fire, and when that slips, the downward slope can be very steep indeed.

 The 2003-04 season would see just one more Dugarry goal for the Blues in 14 appearances.
 When a maverick player is delivering, coaches and team-mates alike will tolerate a lot.
 Latitude is easy to justify as a reward for success.
 When the goals dry up though, that tolerance can disappear so quickly.
 In a game against Aston Villa, Birmingham were trailing 2-0 and looking bereft of hope as the French striker appeared listless and almost disinterested.
-Angry exchanges with team-mates hardly helped and the die was surely cast when Bruce substituted him off.
+Angry exchanges with team-mates hardly helped and the tie was surely cast when Bruce substituted him off.
 Birmingham would recover to force a draw in the game, but there would be no recovery in the relationship with the hero of the previous season.
 He would not appear for the club again.
 In fact, he would never play professionally again, at all.